Getting Started with TruUp

 What’s Next?

-Now that you’re set up, TruUp will continue syncing your orders and refunds automatically via Shopify webhooks.
-You can return to the dashboard anytime to check discrepancies or export adjustments for your monthly close.
+Now that you’re set up, TruUp continues syncing your orders and refunds automatically via Shopify webhooks.
+You can return to the dashboard anytime to check discrepancies, review email alerts, or sync adjustments to QuickBooks for your monthly close.